Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 :spell-level-3: ***Counterspell.*** When you cast *Counterspell* you can subtract the result of the target's save by a number equal to your Charisma modifier (minimum of +1).

-Once you use one of this feature, you can’t use it again until you finish a Short Rest unless you spend 1 Sorcery Points (no action required) to restore your use of it.
+Once you use one of this feature, you can't use it again until you finish a Short Rest unless you spend 1 Sorcery Points (no action required) to restore your use of it.

 ### Level 14: Ray of Annihilation

 Your connection to the Void grants you the power to unmake creation itself.
 You learn the :spell-level-6 *Disintegrate* spell and you can cast it at its lowest level without expending a spell slot.

-Once you use one of this feature, you can’t use it again until you finish a Short Rest unless you spend 7 Sorcery Points (no action required) to restore your use of it.
+Once you use one of this feature, you can't use it again until you finish a Short Rest unless you spend 7 Sorcery Points (no action required) to restore your use of it.

 ### Level 18: Disciple of the Void